AlexOrlek/bacterialBercow/README.md

-# CuratePlasmids
+# bacterialBercow

-CuratePlasmids is a command-line tool for identifying bacterial plasmids from the [NCBI nucleotide](https://www.ncbi.nlm.nih.gov/nucleotide/) database, or from your own sequence assemblies.
+bacterialBercow is a command-line tool for identifying bacterial plasmids from the [NCBI nucleotide](https://www.ncbi.nlm.nih.gov/nucleotide/) database, or from your own sequence assemblies.

 # Table of contents